Best Practices For Enhancing Medical Chart Reviews In ACOs

 Incorrect HCC coding can put healthcare organizations at risk of audits and compliance investigations.
 Over-reporting diagnoses that aren’t well-supported by medical documentation could result in claw backs, financial penalties, reputational damage or legal challenges.
 Conversely, under-reporting conditions could lead to missed opportunities for appropriate reimbursement.

-Working with a specialized company like Symbion Coding Inc. ensures that your HCC coding practices are compliant and that you leverage all potential reimbursement opportunities without falling into risky coding errors.
+Working with a specialized coding company ensures that HCC coding practices are compliant and that all potential reimbursement opportunities are leveraged without falling into risky coding errors.

 image2 3